Located in the Fraser Valley about 1.5 hours from Vancouver, Bridal Falls Waterpark is a water slide attraction that’s popular with young families.

 Where is Bridal Falls Waterpark?

 The waterpark is at the base of a large mountain.
-Bridal Veil Falls Provincial Park is just a 2-minute drive away.
+Bridal Veil Falls Provincial Park is just a two-minute drive away.

 When is Bridal Falls Open?

-The waterpark is usually open from the last weekend in June until Labour Day Monday on the first weekend in September.
-Its hours of operation are from 11 am until 6 pm.
-In 2022 the park was open daily from June 25th to September 5th.
-The 2023 schedule will likely be similar, although exact details are to be confirmed.
+The waterpark is usually open from the last weekend in June until the Monday of the Labour Day Long Weekend in early September.
+Its hours of operation are from 11:00 am until 6:00 pm.
+In 2023 the park was open daily from June 23rd to September 4th.
+2024 will likely be similar.

 How Much is Admission?

-There was also no charge for people who wanted to watch from the outside observation area, but not have access to inside the attraction.
-Parking was also free.
+There is also no charge for people who want to watch from the outside observation area, but not have access to inside the attraction.
+Parking is also free.

 If you wanted to go into the venue, but not go down any of the slides or into the hot tub, you could have done that for $12 in 2022.
 This option was good for parents of very young children who just wanted to hang out in the kiddie slides area.

-And finally, the cost for admission at 4:30 pm (so for the final hour and a half of sliding each day) cost just $8 per person last year.
+And finally, the cost for admission at 4:30 pm (so for the final hour-and-a-half of sliding each day) costs $9 per person.

 What to Expect at Bridal Falls Waterpark